pavelMerlin/stable-diffusion-lora-style/readme.md

 ## Requirements

-The project requires Python 3.12.3 and the following packages:
+The project requires Python 3.12.3 and the following packages for generation:

 - `os`
 - `torch`